One woman’s journey from employee to small business owner to H&R Block franchisee

 When Nury Saenz was a tot, she bounced between Mexico and the United States as effortlessly as a tennis ball across a grass court.

 Born in Mexico, Saenz went to kindergarten in California.
 Then, bounce.
 Back in Mexico, she completed high school and started college.
 Then, bounce.
 Back in the U.S., she finished college, earning a bachelor’s degree in accounting.

 “For me, it was easy to go back and forth,” says Saenz, an enrolled agent, a former independent tax preparer, and now an H&R Block franchisee based in Chula Vista, California.

 Today, Saenz is a U.S. citizen who owns six tax offices near San Diego – all within 60 miles of the border with Mexico.

-“I owe my career to the U.S.; it is my country,” says Saenz, one of H&R Block’s past Featured Franchisees of the Year – an award that celebrates community involvement along with business success.
+“I owe my career to the U.S.; it is my country,” says Saenz, one of H&R Block’s Featured Franchisees of the Year for 2016 – an award that celebrates community involvement along with business success.

 A learning curve

 While the U.S. provided the accommodating backdrop for her 20-year career, it was Saenz’s determination and drive that built the H&R Block business she owns today, which offers tax prep and year-round small business services.